likai1993/likai1993.github.io/_pages/about.md

 News
 ----
+- _2025/02_: Grateful to receive the "ETH Rangers" grant from Ethereum Foundation.
 - _2024/10_: Invited to serve on the TPC of ACM CCS 2025.
 - _2024/07_: Our paper is accepted to ACM CCS 2024.
 Congrats to Shixuan!
 - _2024/04_: My CRII proposal got funded.
 Thanks, NSF!